UniLogin/UniLogin/docs/source/starting.rst

   To add SDK to your project using npm type following:
   ::

-    npm i universal-login-sdk
+    npm i @universal-login/sdk

   If you are using yarn than type:
   ::

-    yarn add universal-login-sdk
+    yarn add @universal-login/sdk

 Development environment
 ^^^^^^^^^^^^^^^^^^^^^^^
 Summary
   Development environment helps quickly develop and test applications using universal login.
-  The script that starts development environment can be run from ``universal-login-ops`` project.
+  The script that starts development environment can be run from ``@universal-login/ops`` project.
   The script does a bunch of helpful things:

   - creates a mock blockchain (ganache)